Tools In

 Frontend Engineers

-Debug Base64 data URIs embedded in React components, Vue templates, and Angular views to verify the correct image is being rendered.
+Debug Base64 data URIs embedded in your code or templates to verify that the correct image is being rendered.

 Mobile App Developers

-Decode Base64 image strings from app configs, push notification payloads, and local storage to verify image data integrity.
+Decode Base64 image strings from app configs, notification payloads, and local storage to verify the image data is intact.

 Data Scientists

-Decode Base64-encoded chart images and visualizations from JSON datasets, Jupyter notebook exports, and data pipeline outputs.
+Decode Base64-encoded chart images and visualizations from datasets, notebook exports, and pipeline outputs.

 Technical Writers

-Extract and save images embedded as Base64 in Markdown documents, README files, and wiki pages when the original image files aren't available.
+Extract and save images embedded as Base64 in documentation files and wiki pages when the original image files are not available.

 Support Engineers

-Decode Base64 image data from customer support tickets, crash reports, and diagnostic dumps to see screenshots and error captures.
+Decode Base64 image data from support tickets, crash reports, and diagnostic dumps to see screenshots and error captures a user sent.

-Decode Base64 images from theme customizer settings, plugin configs, and database exports to verify stored image data.
+Decode Base64 images from theme settings, plugin configs, and database exports to verify stored image data looks correct.

 Decode Base64 image attachments from bot responses and webhook payloads to verify images are being generated and transmitted correctly.